firesharkstudios/butterfly-server/docs/Butterfly.Core.Channel/BaseChannelServerConnection.md

 Internal interface representing a communications channel from the server to the client (might be implemented via WebSockets, HTTP long polling, etc)

+Internal interface representing a communications channel from the server to the client (might be implemented via WebSockets, HTTP long polling, etc)

+Internal interface representing a communications channel from the server to the client (might be implemented via WebSockets, HTTP long polling, etc)

+Internal interface representing a communications channel from the server to the client (might be implemented via WebSockets, HTTP long polling, etc)

+Internal interface representing a communications channel from the server to the client (might be implemented via WebSockets, HTTP long polling, etc)

+Internal interface representing a communications channel from the server to the client (might be implemented via WebSockets, HTTP long polling, etc)

 ```csharp
 public abstract class BaseChannelServerConnection : IChannelServerConnection
 ```